Killing of British soldier stirs tension in poor corner of London

 In 1974, the IRA planted a bomb in a local pub near the barracks, killing two people, including one soldier.
 And in 1983, it blew up a guards room in the barracks, injuring five.

-In 2011, Woolwich was hit hard by city-wide riots when shops, a pub, and a police car were set on fire as an estimated 300 rioters looted the town centre.
+In 2011, Woolwich was hit hard by city-wide riots when shops, a pub, and a police car were set on fire as an estimated 300 rioters looted the town center.

-Today, Woolwich town centre is dominated by pawnbrokers, betting shops, small kiosks to send money abroad, and specialised African and Asian food suppliers, including several Halal butchers.
+Today, Woolwich town center is dominated by pawnbrokers, betting shops, small kiosks to send money abroad, and specialized African and Asian food suppliers, including several Halal butchers.

 Change of another kind is coming.
 On the other side of the road from the mosque, cranes are working on a new rail link that will radically improve access to central London.